hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 ## Phased implementation

-The first release of -631 will include only `isVirtualAddress` and `isAuthorizedRaw`.
+The first release of HIP-632 will include only `isAuthorizedRaw`.

 ## Where does this go?